-We all know that blowouts should last at least 2 or 3 days.
+We all know that a good blowout should last at least 2 or 3 days.
 But sometimes they can last 4, 5, sometimes up to 6 days.
 Not everyone’s hair can achieve such longevity, but below you’ll find some great tips on how to make the most out of that blowout appointment.

 Day 1 – The Blowout

-This is the day you get your blowout.
-Make sure your stylist doesn’t use more than 2 products in your hair.
-Using too many styling products can cause build up which prevents perfect styling and allows your hair to get dirtier faster.
+Blowout day, whether you do it yourself or go to your local blow dry bar.
+If you head to the salon, make sure your stylist doesn’t use more than 2 products in your hair.
+Using too many styling products can cause build-up which prevents perfect styling, and your hair will get dirtier faster.

 A silk pillow case will reduce friction which will cut down on frizzing up while you sleep.
 I also love show all of my clients how to pin their hair up at night.